 - Professional qualifications

-- Right to work in the UK - if your staff member has lived or worked outside of the UK, you'll need to make further 'appropriate checks'
+- Right to work in the UK – if the applicant has lived or worked outside of the UK, you'll need to make further 'appropriate checks'

-Depending on their role, your school will also need to check that they're not subject to:
+Depending on their role, your school also needs to check that they're not subject to: